cedrickchee/awesome-transformer-nlp/README.md

   - Handle more complex intents — you can get even more creative with how you make use of its capabilities now.
   - Higher quality writing — clearer, more engaging, and more compelling content.
   - Better at longer form content generation.
+21. [ChatGPT blog post](https://openai.com/blog/chatgpt/) and link to the conversational interface.
+- ChatGPT is OpenAI's newest language model fine-tuned from a model in the [GPT-3.5 series](https://beta.openai.com/docs/model-index-for-researchers) (which finished training in early 2022), optimized for dialogue.
+It is trained using Reinforcement Learning from Human Feedback; human AI trainers provide supervised fine-tuning by playing both sides of the conversation.
+- Is it evidently better than GPT-3 at following user instructions and context?
+[People have noticed](https://olshansky.substack.com/p/24-hours-of-chatgpt), ChatGPT's output quality seems to represent a notable improvement over previous GPT-3 models.

 ### Additional Reading